 As the name implies, mobile shred trucks are designed for on-site shredding.
 When you need or prefer to personally witness shredding, trucks equipped with a heavy-duty shredder can be sent to your location to shred at your curbside.

-Watch the video or read the transcript below to find out what shred trucks are and how they can save you time on your next document scanning project.
+Watch the video or read the transcript below to find out what shred trucks are and how they can save you time on your next document shredding project.

 What Are Mobile Shred Trucks?